 Texas Civil Litigation: Commentaries & Rules

 Bearings’ Texas Civil Litigation: Commentaries & Rules is a must-have civil litigation resource made for today’s practice.
 The first Texas civil litigation manual written from the ground up in over two decades, this resource represents a modern approach to information design—presenting civil litigation in a manner that is clear, engaging, and easily absorbed and navigated.
-Starting with over 1100 pages of thoroughly researched commentaries, Bearings' Texas Civil Litigation walks you step-by-step through client intake, presuit evaluation and investigation, pleadings, provisional remedies (including injunctions, sequestration, and receiverships), initial pleas and defensive responses, and a wide range of dispositive and nondispositive motions.
+Starting with over 1200 pages of thoroughly researched commentaries, Bearings' Texas Civil Litigation walks you step-by-step through client intake, presuit evaluation and investigation, pleadings, provisional remedies (including injunctions, sequestration, and receiverships), initial pleas and defensive responses, a wide range of dispositive and nondispositive motions, and discovery.
 Bearings’ Texas Civil Litigation concludes with Volume 2—over 600 pages that provide all the rules a civil practitioner needs to have at the ready: Texas Rules of Civil Procedure (fully annotated), Texas Rules of Evidence (fully annotated), and Texas Rules of Appellate Procedure.
 With a diverse editorial board to give you a balanced perspective from different practice areas, locales, and experiences, Bearings’ Texas Civil Litigation will soon be your authoritative go-to resource.

 Two volumes means you get more in-depth legal analysis, more annotations, more efficient research (no flipping back and forth between commentaries and rules), and you carry only what you need to court.
 And with the digital edition, you can access all the content right from your mobile device or computer.

-ORDER NOW
+PREORDER NOW

 Table of Contents